Robotics-Mechatronics-UMA/ROUD-PositioningSystem/readme.md

-# Docker Multilateration - README
+# System use

 ## Description
-This project uses a Docker container to execute a multilateration workflow, including recording rosbags and analyzing the data using a Python script (`graphics.py`).
-Everything is managed by a launch script (`docker_launch.sh`) that automates the process and ensures it runs in a controlled environment.
+This project uses a Docker container to execute a multilateration algorithm in real-time on a raw dataset, processed offline, while allowing graphical visualization of the results.
+Everything is managed by a launch script (docker_launch.sh) that automates the process and ensures it runs in a controlled environment.

 ## Requirements
 Before starting, ensure you have the following installed: